 Is your job title “Analyst” or Auditor” or something similar?
 If so, you may be entitled to overtime pay.
 Many employers improperly classify employees in these positions as “exempt” from overtime requirements, meaning the employees do not receive overtime compensation for hours worked over 40 hours in a week.
 Instead, many employers pay their Analysts or Auditors a fixed salary, sometimes without bonus potential.

 However, employees in these positions often should be entitled to overtime pay.
-If you are an Analyst, Auditor, or hold a similar position and are not receiving overtime pay, contact us today for a free, no-obligation case evaluation.
+If you are an Analyst, Auditor, or hold a similar position and are not receiving overtime pay, contact us today for a no-obligation case evaluation.

 Is your job title “Assistant Manager,” “Shift Supervisor,” “Assistant Vice-President,” or something similar, yet you spend almost no time managing people?
 If so, you may be entitled to overtime pay.
 Many employers use these job titles and pay these employees a fixed salary, leading them to believe they are not eligible to receive overtime pay.
 However, employees in these positions who do not regularly supervise two or more full-time employees, do not exercise much discretion, or do not make managerial decisions may be eligible for overtime pay.

-If you an assistant manager or similar position and are not receiving overtime pay, contact us today for a free, no-obligation case evaluation.
+If you an assistant manager or similar position and are not receiving overtime pay, contact us today for a no-obligation case evaluation.

 Mortgage Originators, Loan Officers, and Processors